Neither, My Darling — Neither, Just Two Different Kinds of Love.

-I married, had a big family and shared this experience openly with my kids for the possible day that we should reunite with my son.
+I married, had a big family, and shared this experience openly with my kids for the possible day that we should reunite with my son.
 Time went by.
 Years passed.
 Things changed.
 Divorce happened.
-My life went through similiar cycles and again life changing decisions had to be made.
-15 years post adoption, I found myself making choices for the betterment of every one’s future.
+My life went through similar cycles and again life-changing decisions had to be made.
+15 years post-adoption, I found myself making choices for the betterment of everyone’s future.
 A choice that I knew after many years of trial and error, would eventually get me and us to a better place.

 One gave you a nationality,

 Someone gave me a sobering pep talk before I embarked out into the great unknown.
 The words were ” Some things in your life will get harder, some things will improve and others will stay the same.
 Over time those words proved to be true in so many ways.
 I still wish my choices in life didn’t have to reflect and affect my children’s lives then and in the future.
 Who doesn’t?